 I can imagine it would be a fantastic way to enjoy this stretch of inspiring coastline and truly ‘get away’ from the hustle and bustle of everyday life.

-The Port Bickerton Lighthouse will be featured in our upcoming Nova Scotia Photography Tour eBook which is available at $12.99 CDN.
+The Port Bickerton Lighthouse is featured in our Nova Scotia Photography Tour eBook which is available at $12.99 CDN.